Fumane Cave: Cave paintings

 Stone slabs bearing images of a four-legged animal and a half-human, half-animal figure were discovered during the excavation of the cave.
 Three more figures could be seen on the slabs, but couldn't be identified due to their bad preservation.
 As they were embedded in the sediment, they could be dated to between 32 and 36 500 BP, which would make them contemporary to the Chauvet Cave paintings.

 Human remains

 During the excavations conducted between 1989 and 2011, four human teeth were found.
 Three in the Mousterian layers, and one in the Uluzzian layer.
 Two of the three found in the Mousterian layer can be identified as Neanderthal.
 The remaining Mousterian tooth cannot be definitely identified due to incisal wear, while the Uluzzian tooth cannot be identified as only a fragment of it was found.
 Anonther tooth was found in the proto-Aurignacian layer, but is yet to be published.
 All of them were deciduous teeth, two of them belonging to six-year olds, and one of them to a child aged 10–11 years old.
+One of the Fumane individuals, "Fumane 2" has been directly dated to circa 40,000 BP.